BDC Hamburger Icon

 • How much money you’ll pay

-• How many products you’ll provide
+• How many products you will provide

-• If there will be reciprocal shout outs
+• If there will be reciprocal shout-outs

 • Any cross-promotions you’ll conduct